-Dal Khichdi is our very own Indian style lentil and rice casserole dish, a one pot ultimate comfort food.
-Monsoon is finally creeping into daily routine with little turbulence here and there.
-The couple of rain showers already caught me off guard while coming back from the market.
+Dal Khichdi is our very own Indian style lentil and rice casserole dish, a one-pot ultimate comfort food.
+Monsoon is finally creeping into a daily routine with little turbulence here and there.
+A couple of rain showers already caught me off guard while coming back from the market.
 The hot and dry summer seems to be a story of the past, all I could foresee is humid and gloomy afternoons.
 But that’s the beauty of living in a country with diverse seasonal moods.
 It is fascinating to enjoy different whether temperaments within the same geographical boundaries throughout the year.

 Dal Khichdi is no fancy or complicated dish which requires lengthy preparations, it is as humble as its name.
 A combination of lentils cooked with rice in one pot to create a wholesome and delicious vegetarian goulash.
-While the pressure cooker was filling in the background score for the silent afternoon my thoughts were transported to the time simple culinary pleasures like enjoying a bowl of Dal Khichdi along with pickle and salad would bring thrill to our Sunday afternoon.
+While the pressure cooker was filling in the background score for the silent afternoon my thoughts were transported to the time simple culinary pleasures like enjoying a bowl of Dal Khichdi along with pickle and salad would bring a thrill to our Sunday afternoon.
 Dal Khichdi evokes so much nostalgia and emotion tied to the roots, it almost overwhelms.
 Dal Khichdi laced with ghee and served with homemade mango pickle, sliced onions, raita, is a family favourite.

 Dal Khichdi Recipe